 Frankly, we’re sharing some past glories here to encourage writers to submit and entrust us with their short stories for New Short Stories 11.
 (Submit)

 Distinguished author Maggie Gee was the judge for the Willesden international short story prize in 2011.
 We were honoured when she came to our results event in the Willesden library centre events studio to announce her verdict.
 Maggie was also generous with her comments, referring to each of the stories in turn before revealing the winner.

 And if you’ve reached the end of that video and want to see what happened next, here’s the answer.
 The charming Mary O’Shea, all the way from Cork for the night, graciously accepts her first prize award.

 “Out of Season” by Mary O’Shea is included in Willesden Herald: New Short Stories 5.
 Maggie Gee’s latest novel is “Blood” (Amazon.co.uk, Waterstones etc.).

-Would any organisations out there like to help fund our current project Willesden Herald: New Short Stories 11?
-We are open to a limited number of full page adverts of a literary, bookish or academic nature.
+Would you like to help fund our current project, Willesden Herald: New Short Stories 11?
+We are open to a limited number of adverts of a literary, bookish or academic nature.
 Enquiries to firstname.lastname@example.org.
 Willesden Herald and Pretend Genius Press are non-profit, volunteer-based ventures.
 We receive no public or other official funding.